AlexiaDelorme/project-spacex/README.md

 - contact details form
 - forms to register passengers
 - payment form
-- confirmation of order booked
-For each step of the checkout process, a recap of the cart is available as well as a return button to get back to the previous step.
+- confirmation of order booked for each step of the checkout process, a recap of the cart is available as well as a return button to get back to the previous step.

 ###### Feature 11 - FAQs page
 Page with all the most frequently asked questions about our trips.